minhna1988/CoreDataUtils/README.md

 - Download the project.
 - Copy DataUtils class to your project.
 - You should create the xcdatamodelid first.
-- In AppDelegate, didFinishLaunchingWithOptions function, we call function to create CoreData: [DataUtils installDatabaseWithName:<xcdatamodelid's name>]
+- In AppDelegate, didFinishLaunchingWithOptions function, call function to create CoreData: [DataUtils installDatabaseWithName:<xcdatamodelid's name>]

 Happy codings